 Konyoku were quite popular in the Edo period, with western influence this became uncommon.
 Although some places allow mixed bathing, most of the public at these baths is over 60 years old, probably young people have created shame and do not frequent these mixed places.

 We have already written an article talking in detail about mixed baths and how to find them in Japan.
 Mixed baths are called konyokuburo (混浴風呂) and are more organized than you might think.

 To learn more, read: Are there still hot springs or onsen with mixed baths in Japan?

 Sento – Thermal baths in the city

-Chloride – Enka butsusen (塩化物泉) – With magnesium, calcium and sodium, this type of thermal water cures cuts and burns due to the high salt content.
+Chloride – Enka butsusen (塩化物泉) – With magnesium, calcium and sodium, this type of thermal water heals cuts and burns due to the high salt content.
 It promotes skin hydration and helps you maintain body heat, perfect in winter.

-Special baths in the Japanese spa
+Special baths in Japanese hot springs

 Aluminum – Ganaruminiumusen – This onsen has acidic properties, which provide sterilization effects.
-It has a bitter taste, said to be useful in the treatment of various skin diseases such as athlete's foot, rashes and dermatitis.
+It has a bitter taste, said to be useful in the treatment of various skin conditions such as athlete's foot, rashes and dermatitis.

-Acido - Sansei sen – These thermal waters provide an antibacterial effect, but it is not recommended for people with sensitive skin, the acid can irritate it.
+Acid – Sansei sen – These thermal waters provide an antibacterial effect, but it is not recommended for people with sensitive skin, as the acid can irritate it.
 Recommended for those who have sagging skin, want to treat rheumatism or make the skin more beautiful, as the acid eliminates dead skin cells.

 Carbon dioxide – Niisanka-tanso ensen – With about 100 milligrams of carbonic acid per kilogram, the water has a fine foam on the surface.
 They are rare, but they help against cuts, burns, arteriosclerosis and hypertension by expanding blood vessels.